CANADA-WIDE

 BRITISH COLUMBIA

-Post-Secondary Application Service of BC (PASBC) is an online tool that lets students across the province apply to any of BC’s public post-secondary institutions through a single portal.
+Post-Secondary Application Service of BC (ApplyBC) is an online tool that lets students across the province apply to any of BC’s public post-secondary institutions through a single portal.